Images – Copyright Informationfrance.

 Located in the Var department in the Provence-Alpes-Côte d’Azur region of south eastern France, Fayence is midway between the mountains and the sea.
 Perched on the side of a hill, it overlooks the plain between the southern Alps and the Esterel massif which borders the coast between Cannes and Saint Raphael.
 A fine example of traditional Provençal architecture, Fayence lies on the D562 road between Draguignan and Grasse, and is a gateway for visitors wishing to explore the surrounding area.
 North of the town, the D563 road leads through oak forested hills to Mons and beyond to the Route Napoléon which links Nice to Grenoble through the Alps.
 Fayence has long been a secret destination for tourists driving towards the interior countryside of the Var with its deep gorges, rocky outcrops, vineyards, fields of lavender and olive groves along the way.
 It is an unmissable stop for the lovers of historical towns and relaxing landscapes characteristic of Provence.
 The long summers are warm averaging around 25C and dropping to a mild 10C from December until February.

-Hotels in Fayence
+Book a Hotel in Fayence

 The name of the town derives from the Latin, Faventia Loca, which means ‘a favourable location’ and vestiges of early Roman occupation have been found nearby at Notre-Dame-des-Cyprès, La Begude and Moulin de Camandoule.
 Fayence was greatly influenced by Saracen invasions which devastated the town leaving it deserted apart from the monks of Lérins who built a convent here in the 11th century.
 In 1391, Turenne destroyed the village of Callian, 5 km away and the local people fled to Fayence, repopulating it for the first time since the Saracens passed through.